krischer/seishub.plugins.how_to_extend_seishub/README.md

 day free trial period and academic licences available, is [oXygen](http://www.oxygenxml.com/).

-Copy the following stylesheet to a file called `simple_events.xsl` in a newly created `xslt` subdirectory in the plug-in source code directory.
+Copy the following stylesheet to a file called `simple_events.xslt` in a newly created `xslt` subdirectory in the plug-in source code directory.

 ```xml